LCC-CIT/CS295N-CourseMaterials/Labs/Lab04/Lab4Instructions_CS295N.md

 ## Part B: Make Your Web Site Responsive

 All three lab groups will use the Bootstrap classes listed below on a web page in your site that uses a form.
-The web page should be responsive for two screen sizes: laptop or desktop screen size and mobile phone screen size.
+The web page should be responsive for at least two screen sizes: a laptop screen size (>=768px) and mobile phone screen size (<768 px).

 - container